TivdaAndrei/PROIECT_POU/README.md

-# Virtual Pet - ROS2 Hand Gesture Control
+# Virtual Pet - ROS2 Interactive Robot with Voice Chat

-A ROS2 project that controls a TurtleBot3 robot in Gazebo using hand gestures.
-The robot draws colorful shapes and leaves visual trails.
+A ROS2 project featuring an intelligent virtual pet (TurtleBot3) that responds to hand gestures, voice commands, and natural conversation.
+The robot draws colorful shapes, leaves visual trails, and chats with you like a friend!

 ## Features

 - 🤖 **Hand Gesture Control** - Control robot using MediaPipe hand tracking
+- � **Voice Chat** - Talk naturally with your pet using Ollama LLM
+- 🗣️ **Natural Conversation** - Pou responds to ANY topic like a real friend
-- 🎨 **Colorful Trails** - Robot leaves colored spheres as it moves
+- �🎨 **Colorful Trails** - Robot leaves colored spheres as it moves (visible in RViz)
 - 🖥️ **GUI Interface** - Control buttons and real-time alerts
+- 🔊 **Text-to-Speech** - Pou talks back with a friendly voice
 - ✌️ **6 Gestures**:
   - Peace (V) → Magenta trail + celebration spin + "PACE!"
   - Fist → Red square